Joydeephalder/HackerRank-30-Days-of-Code/README.md

 # HackerRank-30-Days-of-Code
-all the solutions of HackerRank 30-days-of-Code for the newbie
+all the solutions of HackerRank 30-days-of-Code for the newbie.
+But please try coding by yourself first.